 It is possible to add containers to an existing pre-announcement.
 This is also the case if the time window in which the slot was booked is already fully booked.
 However, the pre-announcement and the status request of the container to be added must be marked “executable”.

-Slots can be cancelled and rebooked at short notice.
-This guarantees the haulage company maximum flexibility and gives the terminal the best possible overview of the actual number of expected trucks within a slot.
+Slots can be cancelled at short notice.
+This gives the terminal the best possible overview of the actual number of expected trucks within a slot.

-Out of consideration for other market participants, a cancellation or rebooking should take place in a timely fashion (at least four hours before the start of the time window).
+Out of consideration for other market participants, a cancellation should take place in a timely fashion.

 Slot bookings will become invalid once the handling time window associated with a specific slot has expired.
 Depending on the defined priority, this will be the case, at the latest, once the leeway period for Priority 2 has ended.
 Unused pre-announcements are cancelled automatically by the terminal after twelve hours.